viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/Dario Amodei — Machines of Loving Grace.md

 > [!quote]+ Updated on Mon Nov 04 2024 13:18:31 GMT-0500
 >
 > Biological freedom.
 The last 70 years featured advances in birth control, fertility, management of weight, and much more.
 But I suspect AI-accelerated biology will greatly expand what is possible: weight, physical appearance, reproduction, and other biological processes will be fully under people’s control.
 We’ll refer to these under the heading of biological freedom: the idea that everyone should be empowered to choose what they want to become and live their lives in the way that most appeals to them

+> [!quote]+ Updated on Fri Nov 08 2024 13:17:07 GMT-0500
+>
+> I think that most people are underestimating just how radical the upside of AI could be, just as I think most people are underestimating how bad the risks could be.

+> [!quote]+ Updated on Fri Nov 08 2024 13:17:07 GMT-0500
+>
+> If our core hypothesis about AI progress is correct, then the right way to think of AI is not as a method of data analysis, but as a virtual biologist who performs all the tasks biologists do, including designing and running experiments in the real world (by controlling lab robots or simply telling humans which experiments to run – as a Principal Investigator would to their graduate students), inventing new biological methods or measurement techniques, and so on.
+It is by speeding up the whole research process that AI can truly accelerate biology.
+I want to repeat this because it’s the most common misconception that comes up when I talk about AI’s ability to transform biology: I am not talking about AI as merely a tool to analyze data.
+In line with the definition of powerful AI at the beginning of this essay, I’m talking about using AI to perform, direct, and improve upon nearly everything biologists do.

+> [!quote]+ Updated on Fri Nov 08 2024 13:17:07 GMT-0500
+>
+> I think their rate of discovery could be increased by 10x or more if there were a lot more talented, creative researchers.
+Or, put another way, I think the returns to intelligence are high for these discoveries, and that everything else in biology and medicine mostly follows from them.